CyberSource/cybersource-plugins-commercetools/docs/Process-a-Payment-for-CC-With-Payer-Authentication.md

     a.
 Also see [Decision Manager](Decision-Manager.md) for additional fields to populate if you are using Decision Manager

     b.
-When the payment is being updated, the plugin will do a Payer Setup call to get reference_id for Digital Wallets to use in place of BIN number in Cardinal.
+When the payment is being updated, the extension will do a Payer Setup call to get reference_id for Digital Wallets to use in place of BIN number in Cardinal.

         Skip this step for saved token and proceed to step c